 The top 10 is dominated by US universities, except for the University of Oxford and the University of Cambridge which take third and fifth places respectively.
 Tsinghua University has moved up three places from last year to number 10 and is the only Asian university in the top 10.

 Although the results are based on academics’ views, students can incorporate the reputation of a university into their decision-making process when choosing where to study.

 Scroll down for more student perspectives on studying at some of the most prestigious universities in the world.

 Established in 1636, Harvard University is the oldest higher education institution in the US.
 It is considered one of the most prestigious universities in the world and has topped the THE World Reputation Rankings since 2011.

 The institution has been affiliated with 161 Nobel laureates, 32 heads of state, 50 Pulitzer prizewinners and many other academic accolades and prizes.

-MIT is a university based in the city of Cambridge, Massachusetts, dedicated to the teaching of science and technology.
+MIT is based in the city of Cambridge, Massachusetts, dedicated to the teaching of science and technology.
 The sheer number of Nobel laureates affiliated with the institution – an impressive 95 – reveals the calibre of MIT graduates.

 Scientific discoveries and technological advances to come out of the college include the first chemical synthesis of penicillin, the development of radar, the discovery of quarks and the invention of magnetic core memory, which aided the development of digital computers.